hande-qmc/hande/documentation/users_guide/manual.rst

    Integer.

    For the first *N* beta loops, the shift as a function of beta is stored.
 It is then averaged, and this average shift profile is used in all future beta loops.
-When using the average_beta.py script in the tools subdirectory, one can use the -a option to ignore the first *N* loops from the data analysis.
-Using the same shift profile for all beta loops *may* improve the quality of the sampling and remove some potential biases.
+Using a constant shift profile for all beta loops will remove shift biases.
+Note that large fluctuations in the population may occur on many beta loops when using this option.
 **dmqmc_energy**
    Calculate the thermal expectation value of the Hamiltonian operator.

-   This value will be output at every beta value on each loop.
+   This value will be calculated from the first iteration of each report loop.
 **dmqmc_energy_squared**
    Calculate the thermal expectation value of the Hamiltonian squared operator.

-   This value will be output at every beta value on each loop.
+   This value will be calculated from the first iteration of each report loop.

-   Note, the heat capacity can be calculated after a calculation by running average_beta.py in the tools folder, with the option --with-heat_capacity.
-This requires that both the energy and the energy squared were calculated in the DMQMC run.
 **dmqmc_staggered_magnetisation**
    Calculate the thermal expectation value of the staggered magnetisation operator.

-   This value will be output at every beta value on each loop.
+   This value will be calculated from the first iteration of each report loop.

    This option is only available for bipartite lattices.
 **dmqmc_correlation_function** *site_1* *site_2*